 Tax Information

-If the Boyd ISD bond referendum passes, there will be a tax rate impact of $0.2750 to the I&S rate.
+If the Boyd ISD bond referendum passes, there will be a tax rate increase of $0.2750 .

 How is Boyd ISD’s tax rate configured?